Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

--   The new 24.03 programming environment is the **only programming environment that is fully supported by HPE** on the new system configuration as it is the only programming environment on the system with official support for the current version of the operating system and ROCm 6.0.
+-   The new 24.03 programming environment is the **only programming environment that is fully supported by HPE** on the new system configuration as it is the only programming environment on the system with official support for both the current version of the operating system and ROCm 6.0.

     It is therefore also the system default version of the programming environment.